โ ๏ธ Aegis is in Preview. APIs may change. See ROADMAP.md for the path to stable.

 }

-25 tools — create_session, send_message, get_transcript, approve_permission, batch_create_sessions, create_pipeline, state_set, and more.
+34 tools โ create_session, send_message, get_transcript, approve_permission, acp_send_prompt, acp_respond_approval, batch_create_sessions, create_pipeline, state_set, and more.

 Aegis works beyond Claude Code anywhere an MCP host can launch a local stdio server.